 18. Ulysses Aldrovandi, Serpentum et draconum historiae (Bologna, 1640), "Natural History of Serpents and Dragons"

 19. Georges Cuvier, Recherches sur les ossemens fossiles du quadrupèdes (Paris, 1812), vol. 2, plate V.

-Section 4: New Science to an Old World
+Section 4: New Knowledge to an Old World

 Francisco Hernandez lived among the Aztecs in central Mexico in the late 16th century.
 He collected their knowledge of plants and medicine.
 He employed Aztec artists.
 He preserved the Nahuatl names.
 The persistence of the Nahautl names reflects Hernandez’ respect for Native American natural knowledge, and also illustrates how the new plants resisted classification according to traditional European categories.

 Publishing a definitive edition of the manuscript of Hernandez comprised the central, albeit elusive, goal of Cesi and the Academy of the Lynx.
 In 1611, Galileo expressed amazement at the wealth of plant knowledge relayed by Hernandez, entirely unknown to Aristotle and Pliny.
 European classification schemes proved inadequate, and available illustrations remained ambiguous.
 The landmark project, finally accomplished in 1651, more than 70 years after Hernandez’ sojourn in central Mexico, symbolizes the transformation of natural history into a global endeavor.

 20. Francisco Hernandez, Nova plantarum, animalium et mineralium Mexicanorum historia (Rome, 1651), "A New Natural History of the Plants, Animals and Minerals of Mexico"